Undergraduate Degrees

 Curriculum

-Students interested in electrical and computer engineering often focus on eletronic systems, signal processing, control and telecommunications.
+Students interested in electrical and computer engineering often focus on electronic systems, signal processing, control and telecommunications.
 Computer science and engineering students typically concentrate on software design, computer chips and robotics.
 Software engineering students emphasize large-scale software development and system design.
 Together, these three areas are well integrated, providing a comprehensive foundation across hardware and software disciplines.

 Four-Year Degree Plans